-The Option Plan was approved by the Board of Directors on December 21, 2020 and ratified by Shareholders on June 23, 2023.
+The existing stock option plan of the Corporation (the "Option Plan") was most recently approved by Shareholders on June 23, 2023.
 The purpose of the Option Plan is to assist the Corporation in attracting, retaining and motivating service providers of the Corporation and of its affiliates and to closely align the personal interests of such service providers with the interests of the Corporation and its shareholders.